planetlabs/fio-planet/README.rst

 fio-planet
 ==========

-fio-planet adds a "geomod" command to Fiona's ``fio`` program.
-The geomod command is a filter for streams of compact or ASCII RS-delimited GeoJSON features.
-For each feature read from stdin, geomod applies a transformation pipeline of one or more steps described using methods from the Shapely library in Lisp-like expressions wherein the feature's geometry is named ``g``, and writes a copy of the feature, containing the modified geometry, to stdout.
+fio-planet adds "map" and "reduce" commands to Fiona's ``fio`` program.
+For each feature read from stdin, fio-map applies a transformation pipeline of one or more steps described using methods from the Shapely library in Lisp-like expressions and writes a copy of the feature, containing the modified geometry, to stdout.
 For example, polygonal features can be "cleaned" by using a ``(buffer g 0)`` pipeline.

 .. code-block:: console

-    $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip | fio geomod '(buffer g 0)'
+    $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip | fio map '(buffer g 0)'

 Or we can replace polygons with their centroids using ``centroid``.

 .. code-block:: console

-    $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip | fio geomod '(centroid g)'
+    $ fio cat zip+https://s3.amazonaws.com/fiona-testing/coutwildrnp.zip | fio map '(centroid g)'

 Or we can dilate and erode polyons and find those centroids, and combine with the program ``jq`` to weed out unwanted features and properties.